nhooyr/neoman/README.md

 `<c-t>` to jump back to the previous man page.
 'q' to quit

 You can also set the following in your `init.vim`/`.vimrc` and use `K` to jump to manpages globally for the word under the cursor.

 ```vim
 set keywordprg=:Nman
 ```

+This option only works with neovim.
+You can just define a global mapping to do the same in vim.

 Here is a custom mapping for a vertical split man page with the word under the cursor.